← Snippets

 XVIII.
 Bootstrap as focus

 Idea is to compile a list of things which are self-boostrapping.
 In theory, bus usage is one since more demand = more buses = less wait time = more buses.
-Intelligence and learning begets more learningn.
+Intelligence and learning begets more learning.
 What else follows this?
 These are the things worth investing in!
 Novelty is also a big one in this category.